You might have heard about “SEO press releases” and that issuing releases is an easy way to improve your search engine rankings.

 A bit of background…

-That’s where this advice is coming from — someone who’s been there, done that, and knows what the heck they’re talking about.
+That’s where this advice is coming from — someone who’s been there, done that, and who knows what she’s talking about.

 Now, back to using press releases for easy links for SEO…